 It is no news that cannabidiol (CBD) has garnered increased popularity all across the UK.
-Reported as the “miracle solution” to a great number of problems, the recently increased availability of CBD products has encouraged the general public to finally try it out.
+Reported as the “miracle solution” with a great number of benefits, the recently increased availability of CBD products has encouraged the general public to finally try it out.
 This, however, has given rise to an unsuspected “side-effect”, namely its tendency to appear on drug tests.

-The miracle product is lauded for a ton of potential health benefits.
-People use CBD for everything from nail and hair care to the potential of fighting inflammation, and other disorders.
+The miracle product is lauded for a ton of potential benefits.
+People use CBD for many reasons, generally to aid their personal wellbeing.
 And although it is yet to gain enough significant scientific backing, its potency in most areas speaks loud enough for itself.

 According to a recent financial report by the European CBD & Cannabis Market, the CBD market in the UK has grown significantly since 2018 (£57.7m), and is expected to reach well over 346m by 2023.
 Despite marketers promising clients that their products do not show up on any tests, however, there has been some whos drug test result came back positive after using CBD oil.